You can Run for a Cause!

 To Fundraise for St. Jude Heroes: CLICK HERE

-To Fundraise for SPICE: CLICK HERE
+To Fundraise for Seven Counties Services: CLICK HERE

 USA Cares exists to help bear the burdens of service by providing post-9/11 military families with financial and advocacy support in their time of need.
 Assistance is provided to all branches of service, all components, all ranks while protecting the privacy and dignity of those military families and veterans who request our help.
 Since 2003, USA Cares has responded to over 36,000 requests for assistance with more than $9,000,000 in direct support grants.
 Our assistance programs include: Combat Injured: Providing significant levels of financial support for those wounded in combat, in particular, those invisibly wounded by PTS and TBI.
 Jobs Assistance: Reducing unemployment among post-9/11 veterans, particularly combat injured, Guard and Reserve.
 And, removing financial barriers to employment.